Alder, Washington

 Alder is a census-designated place (CDP) in Pierce County, Washington, United States.
 The population was 227 at the 2010 census.

+Description

 The community is located along the shore of Alder Lake on State Route Highway 7 near the entrance to Mount Rainier National Park.

 A post office called Alder was established in 1902, and remained in operation until 1975.
 The community was named for the alder trees near the original town site.